 The GetComputerSystem method in the HostControl service in SAP Netweaver 7.03 allows remote attackers to obtain sensitive information via a crafted SOAP request to TCP port 1128.

-Under certain conditions SAP Authenticator for Android allows an attacker to access information which would otherwise be restricted.
+Under certain conditions SAP Permit to Work allows an authenticated attacker to access information which would otherwise be restricted causing low impact on the confidentiality of the application.